EgoMoose/character-animate/README.md

 function module.animate(parent: Instance, director: Humanoid, performer: Humanoid?): AnimateController

 --[=[
-Creates a new animate process that can be controlled manually
+Creates a new animate controller that can transition states manually

 @param parent Instance -- The instance where custom animations will be loaded from
-@param director Humanoid -- The humanoid used to track state for transitioning animations
-@param performer Humanoid? -- The humanoid the animations will play on.
-Defaults to `director` if nil
+@param performer Humanoid -- The humanoid the animations will play on
 @return AnimateControllerManually: {
 	cleanup: () -> (), -- stops the animate process
 	playEmote: (string | Animation) -> (boolean, AnimationTrack?) -- play an emote either by string name or animation instance